-Higher Education Credits Business Analytics: Data, Models and Decisions
+Examination codeNameHigher Education Credits4432Business Analytics: Data, Models and Decisions7.5

 Course content

 Advances in information technology and quantitative methods have dramatically changed how modern firms operate.
 Many strategic and operational decisions are today based on models from operation management and management science.
 The objective of this course is to introduce the most important of these techniques and show how they can be used to make better decisions.
 Theory will be motivated by relevant examples with applications in operations, finance, management and marketing.
 Applications will be done using a common spreadsheet software (excel).
 The course does not require a quantitative educational background.